qbicsoftware/research-data-management/docs/project/project_access.md

 by clicking on its respective project card, which will take you into the project summary view.
 ![project_summary](images/project_summary.png)

-To navigate between projects you can go back to the landing page via the home button on the top right.
-Alternatively you can use the application drawer to go to your most recent projects or switch back to your landing page.
+To navigate into between projects you can either go back to the landing page via the home button on the top right Alternatively you can use the application drawer to go to your most recent projects or switch back to your landing page.
 ![project_summary](images/project_summary_drawer.png)